datalad/datalad-blog/content/posts/fairly-big-video/index.md

 This is a novelty compared to the FAIRly big workflow paper (which relied on the [git annex dead](https://git-annex.branchable.com/git-annex-dead/) mechanism instead).
 With the private setting, information about the newly-cloned location will be stored in a private journal under `.git/annex`, and not in the git-annex branch.
 This means we do not have to call `git annex dead here` before pushing, and we avoid cluttering the git-annex branch with information about dead clones [^fn:13].
-Because `datalad clone` combines `git clone` and `git annex init`, we first pass the config option on the command line, and write it to the local configuration later (see [this comment](https://git-annex.branchable.com/tips/cloning_a_repository_privately/#comment-2725ecbd413dffad080eab473787c530) and the following response under the private mode documentation page for how exactly that matters).
+Because `datalad clone` combines `git clone` and `git annex init`, we first pass the configuration option on the command line, and write it to the local configuration later (see [this comment](https://git-annex.branchable.com/tips/cloning_a_repository_privately/#comment-2725ecbd413dffad080eab473787c530) and the following response under the private mode documentation page for how exactly that matters).

 Next (lines 24-25), we set ourselves up for an octopus merge in the future, by switching to a new branch.
 The original FAIRly big workflow makes sure that the branch names are unique by including a job identifier passed from Condor, here we simply use the clip identifier.